 Imagine this scenario.
-You’ve had a meeting with a prospect who was interested in a particular product or service you provide.
-You’ve asked all the right questions, presented your solution, overcome any objections and are happy to come away with the order.
+You've had a meeting with a prospect who's expressed an interest in a particular product or service you provide.
+You've asked all the right questions, presented your solution, overcome any objections and are happy to have come away with the order.
 But reflecting on the meeting afterwards, you feel you could have made more of the opportunity.
 Does this sound familiar?

-I discovered early on in my sales career that you really need to understand the bigger picture within an organisation before focusing on any specific, immediate requirements.
-By doing so you’re able to identify all the possible opportunities rather that just what’s being discussed at that particular moment.
-It’s the difference between an opportunistic, quick win and a more consultative sales approach where you’re wanting to demonstrate added value, solve problems and help the prospect to achieve the success they’re looking for.
-Understanding the bigger picture will help you move from the position of salesperson to become a trusted advisor and ultimately a business partner.
-Here’s a technique that you might want to try.
+I discovered pretty early on in my sales career that you need to understand the bigger picture within an organisation before focusing on any specific, immediate requirements.
+By doing so you're able to identify all the possible opportunities rather than just what's being discussed at that particular moment.
+It's the difference between an opportunistic, quick win and a more consultative sales approach where you're wanting to demonstrate added value, solve problems and help your prospect to achieve the success they're looking for.
+Understanding this bigger picture will help you move from the position of salesperson to becoming a trusted advisor and ultimately a business partner.
+Here's a technique you might want to try.

 Refer back to the original contact.
 After the initial rapport building at the start of your meeting, begin by thanking them for their time and referring back to your first communication where you offered up a benefit to them in using your product or service.

 Signposting.
-Explain that you’re keen to help them realise the stated benefit and that in order to do this you need to fully understand them and their business.
-For example, “What I’d like to do today is ask a you a few questions so that I can better understand your business.
+Explain that you're keen to help them realise the stated benefit and that in order to do this you need to fully understand them and their business.
+For example "What I'd like to do today is ask you a few questions so that I can get a better understanding of your business.
 That way I can suggest the best possible solution to meet your needs.
-I hope that’s ok?”
-Your prospect will appreciate your interest and see that you’re approaching the meeting in a structured, professional way.
+I hope that's ok?".
+Your prospect will appreciate your interest and see that you're approaching the meeting in a structured, professional way.

 Clarification.
 You shouldn't ever feel embarrassed or shy away from asking your prospect to clarify information that they've given you.
 In fact, they'll appreciate you taking a genuine interest.
 Remember, a misunderstanding at this point may lead you to offer an inappropriate solution later or include inaccurate information in a proposal.